markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/_index.md

   unique port number across the entire Kubernetes cluster.
 If you expose the administration port in each WebLogic domain in the Kubernetes cluster, then each one must have a different port.
 This is required because `NodePorts` are used to expose channels outside the Kubernetes cluster.
   {{% notice warning %}}
-Exposing admin, RMI, or T3 capable channels via a node port can create an insecure configuration; in general only HTTP protocols should be made available externally and this exposure is usually accomplished by setting up an external load balancer that can access internal (non-NodePort) services.
+  Exposing admin, RMI, or T3 capable channels via a Kubernetes `NodePort` can create an insecure configuration.
+In general, only HTTP protocols should be made available externally and this exposure is usually accomplished by setting up an external load balancer that can access internal (non-NodePort) services.
+  For more information about [T3 channels]({{<relref "/security/domain-security/weblogic-channels.md#weblogic-t3-channels">}})
+  see the ***Security*** section.
   {{% /notice %}}

 * _Host Path Persistent Volumes:_ If using a `hostPath` persistent volume, then it must be available on all worker nodes in the cluster and have read/write/many permissions for all container/pods in the WebLogic Server deployment.
 Be aware that many cloud provider's volume providers may not support volumes across availability zones.
 You may want to use NFS or a clustered file system to work around this limitation.